-Working out of our main office in Ocean, Mark writes for CRO and assists in managing the website and social media platforms.
-A native of coastal North Carolina, Mark joined the federation June 1, 2015, after more than 20 years with the Carteret County News-Times, where his duties included staff writer and photographer, business editor and assistant to the editor.
-Mark has won numerous awards for his reporting, including various North Carolina Press Association awards and the U.S. Small Business Administration’s 2009 Small Business Journalist of the Year Award for the Southeast Region.
-Mark is a graduate of the University of North Carolina at Wilmington.
+Working out of our main office in Ocean, Mark manages the day-to-day operation of Coastal Review.
+A native of coastal North Carolina, Mark joined the federation June 1, 2015, as assistant editor after more than 20 years with the Carteret County News-Times, where his duties included staff writer and photographer, business editor and assistant to the editor.
+Mark took the reins as editor of Coastal Review in September 2016.

-Born and raised in Swansboro, Jennifer Allen graduated from Appalachian State University in 2002, picked up a second degree from UNC-Charlotte the following year and then completed her master’s at UNC-Wilmington in 2008.
+Born and raised in Swansboro, Jennifer Allen, who joined the staff June 1, 2017, graduated from Appalachian State University in 2002, picked up a second degree from UNC-Charlotte the following year and then completed her master’s at UNC-Wilmington in 2008.
 After nine years writing and editing at the Carteret County News-Times in Morehead City, she joined the staff of the town of Beaufort in 2014 as public information officer and town clerk.
 She has also written for Our State Magazine and other regional and statewide publications.
-She lives in Morehead City with her fiancé and their lovable mutt, Z and a dachshund, Willa. [jenniferallisonallen
+She lives in Morehead City with her fiancé and their lovable mutts, Z and Gus.

-Brad is a reporter for the Tideland News in Swansboro and covers the central coast for Coastal Review Online.
+Brad Rich is a reporter for the Tideland News in Swansboro and covers the central coast for Coastal Review.
 He has written about fishery and environmental issues along the central North Carolina coast for 30 years.
-He lives in Hubert with his wife, Gwen, their daughter and a rambunctious black lab named Satchmo. [firstname.lastname@example.org]
+He lives in Hubert with his wife, Gwen, and their pup Arlo. [firstname.lastname@example.org]

-A longtime North Carolina journalist based in Chapel Hill, Kirk is the lead legislative reporter for Coastal Review Online.
+A longtime North Carolina journalist based in Chapel Hill, Kirk Ross is the lead legislative reporter for Coastal Review.
 His reporting and opinion pieces have appeared in multiple publications, including the Independent Weekly, in Durham.
 He is also the founder of The Carolina Mercury, a North Carolina politics and news website. [email@example.com]